Ron Howard's unrealized projects: The Sea Wolf

-In June 1998, Howard was attached to direct a film version of Jack London's The Sea Wolf for Columbia Pictures, with Nicolas Cage in the starring role.
+In June 1998, Howard was attached to direct a film version of Jack London's The Sea Wolf for Columbia Pictures, from a screenplay by David Koepp, with Nicolas Cage in the starring role.
 The project was abandoned as Howard felt it was "too expensive and the cast didn't come together in a way that I felt was right for the movie."
 The following year, John Boorman signed on to direct the adaptation.

 Golden Gate

 In July 1998, Imagine Entertainment was developing the romantic drama Golden Gate with Howard directing, and set to star Bill Paxton.
 The script was written by Will Richter and Audrey Wells.

 Harry Potter and the Philosopher's Stone

 Howard was one of several directors approached to do Harry Potter and the Philosopher's Stone in the late 1990s, but he rejected the offer as he had just completed production on How the Grinch Stole Christmas and did not want to do another fantasy film.